Towards a classification of entanglements of Galois representations attached to elliptic curves: Classification of abelian entanglements

-If $E/\Q$ has CM, and $j\neq 1728$, then $\Delta_E$ is not a perfect square (see \cite[Appendix A, \S 3]{silverman2}; the discriminant changes by a square after a quadratic or cubic twist) and the same argument as in the first paragraph in this section shows that $E/\Q$ has a Weil $(2,n)$-entanglement of type $\Z/2\Z$ (that is, a Serre entanglement).
+If $E/\Q$ has CM, and $j\neq 1728$, then $\Delta_E$ is not a perfect square (see \cite[Appendix A, \S 3]{silverman2}; the discriminant changes by a square after a quadratic or cubic twist) and the same argument as in the first paragraph in this section shows that $E/\Q$ has a Serre entanglement.
 If $j_E=1728$, then $E$ is given by a model $y^2=x^3-dx$, where $d$ is a non-zero fourth-power-free integer, and $\Q(E[2])=\Q(\sqrt{d})$.
 If $d$ is not a square (in other words, if $E$ is not a quadratic twist of $y^2=x^3-x$), then we once again have a Serre entanglement.
 If $d$ is a square, however, then $\Q(E[2])=\Q$ and there is no Serre entanglement involving the $2$-torsion.
-However, the $2$-adic image is ``small'' even for a CM curve i.e., there is a vertical tanglement, which we will discuss below (see Example \ref{exam:CMexample}).
+However, the $2$-adic image is ``small'' even for a CM curve i.e., there is a vertical collapsing, which we will discuss below (see Example \ref{exam:CMexample}).

 To summarize, we have shown the following result.